By day you hike in some of the most wonderfully scenic mountains, close to glaciers, waterfalls and authentic Andean highland villages.

 Local staff provides exceptional service and care to our guests, starting with a welcoming drink and warm towel upon arrival, to hot water bottle and herbal pillow in bed at night.
 Their warmth and attentive care are what makes our lodges truly feel like your home away from home.

-We use high quality hotels in Ollantaytambo and Aguas Calientes.
+We use comfortable hotels in Ollantaytambo and Aguas Calientes, option to upgrade.

 At the lodges, local villagers simultaneously share their customs and learn how to be industry professionals, from guides to chefs to mule drivers to lodge staff.